Guide to switching energy if you're renting a property

 If you're a tenant it's important to remember that you have as much right to switch your energy supplier as a homeowner, and that it should be a reasonably simple process.

-Unfortunately such knowledge seems to be lacking amongst the UK's tenants and March 2014 research conducted on behalf of energy regulator Ofgem† suggested that an average of £200 could be saved by the nation's nine million bill-paying renters.
+Unfortunately such knowledge seems to be lacking among the UK's tenants and March 2014 research conducted on behalf of energy regulator Ofgem† suggested that an average of £200 could be saved by the nation's nine million bill-paying renters.

 What's more the research, part of Ofgem's 'Be An Energy Shopper' campaign,† suggested that 20% of tenants were unaware they had the right to switch supplier and a huge 77% had never changed.